Updated Wednesday, September 20, 2023 with new FAQ

 Posh vehicles are also included.
 For midsize luxury cars, the Acura TLX, Lexus ES 350 and IS, Tesla Model 3, Volvo S60 Recharge, along with the Volvo V60 Cross Country.
 Out of these, only the Volvos have curve-adaptive and high-beam assist headlights.
 Acura TLX’s low beams illuminate at 88.9 m and 150.5 m for high beams.
 Meanwhile, Lexus’ low beams illuminate 137.0 m and 143.4 m with high beams.
 Tesla’s Model 3 has 92.6 m of useful illumination and 160.1 for high beams.
 Finally, the Volvos have around 86.6 m of low-beam illumination and 157.5 m of high-beam illumination.

-Large cars with the best headlights
+Large cars with the best headlights for 2023

 IIHS only has one large car on this list: the Kia Stinger.
 Luxury large vehicles include the Audi A6, A6 Allroad, and A7, Genesis G80 and G90, along with the Mercedes-Benz E-Class.
 Only the Mercedes-Benz E-Class has curve-adaptive, and high-beam assist headlights.
 Note that all of these require purchasing an upgraded lighting package.
 Let’s get into the low beams and high beams.